Definitions and medical terms about stillbirth

 Premature birth

-A premature birth, also known as a pre-term birth, is when a baby is born before 37 weeks of pregnancy.
+A premature birth, also known as a preterm birth, is when a baby is born before 37 weeks of pregnancy.
 This can mean that the baby might not be fully developed and might need special care.

 Small-for-gestational age (SGA)

-A small-for-gestational age (SGA) baby is a baby that is constitutionally small but is still growing at a normal rate and no abnormalities can be found.
+A small-for-gestational age (SGA) baby is a baby that is small but still growing at a normal rate and no abnormalities can be found.
 This differs from growth restriction where the baby has slow or static growth.

 Sonographer or midwife sonographer